Really Bad Days

 Thanks to my friend, Sean, for this picture.

-Five: The fifth thing you can do when you feel ugly and gross is to realize that you do not have to be anyone else to get the love you desire and need.
-Often we feel ugly and gross because we think there is something wrong with our appearance, and we worry that this means that we cannot get the love we desire so deeply.
+The fifth thing you can do when you feel ugly and gross is to realize that you do not have to be anyone else to get the love you desire and need.
+Often we feel ugly and gross because we think there is something wrong with our appearance.
+We worry that this means that we cannot get the love we desire so deeply.

-We often receive the message that we will only get love if we are beautiful (in a particular way) or sexy or perfect or hot (again, in a particular way) or whatever.
+We often receive the message that we will only get love if we are beautiful, sexy, or hot in a particular way.
 This is not true.